![]() |

 puberty blockers) should begin no later than the first signs of the on-set of male puberty,

 typically age 11/12 for most boys.
-Based on the controversial treatment of treatment of

 CIS girls.